 If you have a mouse-wheel then there are some handy shortcuts to help with zoom – CTRL wheel up/down on a PC (⌘ wheel up/down on a Mac) will zoom in and out.
 Shift wheel up/down will scroll horizontally.
 Wheel up/down with no modifier key will scroll vertically.

 As you can see in the image above the Note Watcher connected to the CHORD OUT socket exactly mirrors the Chord Memory module’s state while the Note Watcher connected to the BASS OUT socket shows that it’s outputting a control voltage representing the pitch of the lowest note that is on.

 When the RECORD button is pressed it erases the current note pattern ready for the recording of a new chord or scale so a quick way to clear all notes is to double click on RECORD.
-Note that all changes are undoable so if you accidentally hit the RECORD button while editing it’s easy to quickly recover with a CTRL Z or ⌘ Z. or a click on the undo button at the top of the Voltage Modular window.
+Note that all changes can be undone so if you accidentally hit the RECORD button while editing it’s easy to quickly recover with a CTRL Z or ⌘ Z. or a click on the undo button at the top of the Voltage Modular window.

 Recording from an external keyboard

 If you engage the RECORD button while nothing is connected to the CHORD IN socket then the module automatically takes its input from whatever is feeding Voltage Modular’s I/O Panel‘s POLY SOURCES.
 This will generally be any MIDI keyboard you have plugged into your computer but could be recorded MIDI data from your DAW.

 This is the easiest way to program chords into the Chord Memory module.
 Simply click on RECORD and play the chord you want to store.